 Best 10 Inch Miter Saw Overview

-The 10-inch so is the most common miter saw out there right now.
-Although we cannot say that it’s light, it is relatively lighter than it’s 12-inch counterpart.
+The 10-inch miter saw so is the most common miter saws out there right now.
+Although we cannot say that it’s light, it is relatively lighter than it’s 12-inch miter saw counterpart.
 It does have a slightly weaker motor, but, it has other merits that subsidize for that such as the ability to work on and manage the fine details of projects.
 Although it can’t cut anything above the standard 4x4, some people actually cut from one side and then flip the wood over and cut from the other side and there you go.

-We’re talking about electrical saws here, so they are quite heavy no matter what, but, of course, a 12-inch miter saw is much heavier than a 10-inch.
-Moreover, most of the time, the 12-inch will be mounted to your workspace; therefore, it will be stationary.
-While you can move a 10-inch around when needed.
+We’re talking about electrical saws here, so they are quite heavy no matter what, but, of course, a 12-inch miter saw is much heavier than a 10-inch miter saw.
+Moreover, most of the time, the 12-inch miter saw will be mounted to your workspace; therefore, it will be stationary.
+While you can move a 10-inch miter saw around when needed.
 Some opinions suggest that if you have the financial freedom to do this, you can keep the 12-inch it mounted in your workshop and keep the 10-inch for outside jobs, just pick it up, put it in your truck and get going.